elisebbv/hilton-theme/content/projects/the-nymph-keepers-trilogy.md

 Their meeting sets their lives on a course of intertwining events in which they’ll either have to trust each other or find their own way in a world that wants them both dead.

 [Pick a store](https://books2read.com/rootsofblood)!
-The series is available wherever ebooks are sold.
+The series is available wherever ebooks are sold, and paperbacks are available on Amazon.